 The incidence rate is an estimate of how often new cases of COVID-19 occur over a given period of time.
 In our study, it is calculated by dividing the number of times an individual has a positive test for the first time in the study, having first tested negative, by the total time everyone is in the study.
-We include the time people are in the study between successive negative tests for those who never have a positive test and the time up to halfway between their last negative and first positive test for those that have a positive test.
+We include the time people are in the study between successive negative tests for those who never have a positive test and the time up to halfway (or maximum of seven days, whichever is later) between their last negative and first positive test for those that have a positive test.
 This reflects the fact that we do not actually know when a person first becomes positive, only when we tested them.
 Individuals who are positive when they join the study are not included in this calculation.

-10. Measuring the data
+12. Measuring the data